 Training and development managers must be able to organize, motivate, and instruct those working under them.Communication Skills:

 Speaking skills are essential for training and development managers, who often give presentations and to effectively convey instructions to the staff.

 Director of Education, Education and Development Manager, Manager of Staff Training and Development, Training and Development Coordinator, Training Director, Training Manager, Development Manager, Director of Educational Services, Director of Staff Development, Learning Manager

 Where to study

 Most often industry looks to hire graduate candidates with experience in education or related discipline.
 Experience in a similar discipline is an advantage.
-Often you can begin career as training and development manager after completing a college programme or three or four duration.
+Often you can begin career as training and development manager after completing a college programme of three or four year duration.
 Job profile varies industry wide.
 To find an Under Graduate or Graduate programme that fits your need go to University Hub